Better than Valentine's Day: Galetine's event celebrates the Love of Friendship

 Valentine’s Day brings many things: hearts, chocolate and love.
 But for some, the real celebration is the day before.

-On Monday, with a lineup of more than 50 people outside of the front doors opening, the Winona Public Library was the place to be on "Galentine's Day."
+On Monday, with a lineup of more than 50 people outside of the front doors ahead of the event, the Winona Public Library was the place to be on “Galentine’s Day.”

 Inspired by the TV Show “Parks and Recreation,” Galentine’s Day is set aside to celebrate the most important women in a person’s life.